Erumely: Road

-NH220 National Highway passes 10 km near to Erumely through 26th mile, which makes it reachable easily.
+NH220 National Highway passes 10 km near to Erumely through 26th mile, which makes it reachable easily.People coming from Alapuzha can Reach through Changanacherry,Karukachal,Manimala.

 Railway

 Nearest Rail Heads are Kottayam, Chengannur, Changanassery, and Thiruvalla.

 Airport

 Cochin International Airport (119 km) and Thiruvananthapuram Airport (140 km) are the nearest airports.
 Believers Church informed Pinarayi the consent to hand over land for Sabarigiri International airport.
 The airport at Cheruvally is approved by both governments and may expect to start soon.

-On 19 July 2017, the Kerala Government has announced the construction of Airport at Cheruvally Estate of Harrisons Plantations near Erumely, to facilitate travel of Sabarimala pilgrims.
+On 19 July 2017, the Kerala Government has announced the construction of Airport at Cheruvally Estate of Harrisons Plantations near Erumeli, to facilitate travel of Sabarimala pilgrims.